KaushalShah1307/Broken-Link-Crawler/README.md

 # Broken-Link-Crawler
-A Python project that captures all the links, recursively, from any websites sitemap.xml file and checks whether the links are ok or are broken.
-It also send an email notification upon completion of the checks.
+A Python project that captures all the links, recursively, from any websites sitemap.xml file and checks whether the links are 200OK or are broken.
+It also sends an email notification upon completion of the checks.

 # linkChecker
 A simple website URL and link checker.
 It crawls through a given sitemap for every accessible URL, checks that the response is 200 (OK).
 It then procedes to check every link in the html of that page.